 How to get the current working directory in Python

 Learn how to get the current working directory in Python.
-Explore different methods, tips, real-world applications, and common error fixes.
+Explore methods, tips, real-world uses, and common error fixes in our guide.

-In this article, you'll learn techniques to get the current directory with the os module.
-You'll also find practical tips, real-world applications, and debugging advice to master this skill.
+In this guide, you'll explore techniques to get the directory path.
+You will also find practical tips, see real-world applications, and get advice to debug common path-related issues.

 Using os.getcwd() to get the current working directory